spiritedwolf/fareedfauzi.github.io/_posts/2020-12-02-CnC-with-Koadic.md

 - Blog-post
 ---

 Hey readers.
-Have you wonder how attacker compromised user and do the "bad things" from their Command and Control (C2) server to zombies (victims) ?
+Have you wonder how attacker compromised user and do the "bad things" from their Command and Control (C2) server to its zombies (victims) ?

 In this tutorial, let us be that "attacker" and learn how they do this type of attack using a tool named [Koadic](https://github.com/zerosum0x0/koadic).